 In early November 2020, our developers published the alpha version of the Latin American site on our test server along with the automatically collected list of lessons and questions that need a Latin American version.
 Since then, our Spanish content team has been creating these new versions, further refining the search parameters, and notifying developers about bugs.

-We are hoping to release the first phase of the Latin American variation in January, though it might take a bit longer than that.
-We are eager to share the vosotros-free version of Progress with Lawless Spanish with you as soon as possible. ¡Hasta pronto!
+We were hoping to release the first phase of the Latin American variation in February, but we didn't quite make it.
+We are very close now and eager to share the vosotros-testing-free version of Progress with Lawless Spanish with you as soon as possible. ¡Hasta pronto!

 * And then there are all the other related grammar concepts: